No bachelor’s degree? Pattie Hunt Sinacole shares advice

 2. Use your network.
 Get active on LinkedIn.

 3. Don’t ever lie about your lack of a bachelor’s degree.
 It will come back to haunt you.
+You will fail a lie detector.
 Instead acknowledge that you never completed your degree, if asked.
 You can also explain that your 20-year career is far more important than a degree.

 If you are close to attaining your degree, think about how you could finish your degree.
 Could you look at online courses if you are just a few courses short of a degree?
 Or could you consider a college that would award you credit for some of your work/life experiences.
 If you choose to return to college, research the college thoroughly in advance.
 Since the pandemic, online courses are far more commonplace and acceptable.
 You will want to make sure that the college is accredited.
 Good luck in your search.